amanzi/amanzi/doc/user_guide/input/input_schema.rst

 The present document describes how to specify the data required to execute Amanzi and perform a simulation.
-This specification should be regarded as a companion to the mathematical requirements document entitled "*Mathematical Formulation Requirements and Specifications for the Process Models*"`ASCEM-HPC-ProcessModels_2011`__, and parameterizations of the individual submodels are consistent between Amanzi, the mathematical requirements document and this document.
+This specification should be regarded as a companion to the mathematical requirements document entitled *Mathematical Formulation Requirements and Specifications for the Process Models* (see :ref:`ASCEM Overview
+<ASCEM Overview>`), and
+parameterizations of the individual submodels are consistent between Amanzi, the mathematical requirements document and this document.

-Models can be setup and valid, human-readable XML input files can be generated using Akuna.
+The open-source, platform independent Akuna_ user environment can generate *Amanzi* models and generate corresponding valid, human-readable XML input files that can then be executed by *Amanzi*.
 Example input files are available in the Amanzi source repository.

 XML Schema 2.0
 ++++++++++++++